Back to Blog

 The biggest mistake people make is writing for readers, not listeners.
 Spoken language is different from written prose.
 Keep these principles in mind:

 • Short sentences.
 Aim for 12–18 words per sentence.
-Anything longer becomes hard to follow aurally.
+Longer sentences become hard to follow aurally.

 • Active voice.
-“The tool generates your audio” is clearer than “your audio is generated by the tool.”
+“The tool cleans up your audio” is clearer than “your audio is cleaned up by the tool.”

 • Conversational tone.
 Use contractions.
 Say “you’ll” instead of “you will.”
 It sounds more natural.